mbeaudru/modern-js-cheatsheet/readme.md

 #### Short explanation

 The `static` keyword is used in classes to declare static methods.
-Static methods are functions in a class that belong to the class object and they are not available to any instance of that class.
+Static methods are functions in a class that belongs to the class object and are not available to any instance of that class.

 #### Sample code